-I agree – we don’t need social security and we don’t need medicare or medicaid.
+I agree – we don’t need social security and we don’t need medicare or dental implant.
 We need Dentist in healthcare.
 We need technology making the business of healthcare more efficient.
 We need people willing to fork over the $50 bucks a month it requires to get a health care plan – incidentally, about the same price as your average phone bill, a meal for two at a nice restaurant or half the cost of the average cable bill.

 I have a family of four.
 We pay $200 a month for healthcare (and yes, now I’m finally covered), and almost no ailment we’ve had over the last two years of having health coverage hasn’t been covered.